-- 1. Enter Loads and select pump in either the Average Block Loads module or the Zone Manager module - 2.
+- 1. Enter Loads and select pump(s) in the Zone Manager module - 2.
 Form a link between the loads module and the design module - 3.
 Modify step-by-step the input parameters listed in each panel - 4.
 Perform initial calculation - 5.
 Modify various parameters and recalculate to determine the effects of the modifications - 6.
 Establish an optimal system - 7.
 Save and/or print the project and associated zone file